pomerium/pomerium/docs/guides/gitlab.md

 ## Configure a Pomerium Route

-Edit `config.yaml` and add a route for GitLab.
-Note that this example assumes access to the mkcert CA certificate at `/mkcert/rootCA.pem`:
+Edit `config.yaml` and add a route for GitLab:

 ```yaml
   - from: https://gitlab.localhost.pomerium.io